ai-hamedan/python-projects/README.md

 # python-projects

+Python Projects Repository
-This repository contains a collection of Python projects, organized by various levels of difficulty.
+Welcome to the Python Projects Repository!
+This collection includes projects organized by different levels of difficulty.